A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Substitution in Presheaves

-As an application of the uniform substitution tensor, we are able to address a small annoyance in the theory of monads: While finitary monads on $\Set$ are monoids in $([\Set, \Set]_{\mathrm{fin}}, \circ, \Id)$, \emph{commutative} finitary monads (which correspond to commutative finitary algebraic theories) are \emph{not} commutative monoids in that category -- in fact, the latter notion does not make sense, as functor composition is not a symmetric monoidal structure.
-Therefore, a monad is defined to be commutative if its two double-strengths commute.

-We can close this gap by considering monoids for the uniform substitution tensor $\otimes$ on $\PSh \F$.
-By precomposition with the morphism $\varphi \colon \otimes \rightarrow \sub$ from \Cref{prop:unif-sub-embed}, every $\sub$-monoid induces a $\otimes$-monoid.
+This relation between $\otimes$ and $\sub$ allows us to characterize commutative \emph{finitary} monads as commutative monoids for the substitution tensor: By precomposition with the morphism $\varphi \colon \otimes \rightarrow \sub$ from \Cref{prop:unif-sub-embed}, every $\sub$-monoid induces a $\otimes$-monoid.
 This leads to the following characterization of commutative finitary monads in terms of (uniform) substitution: